Halo (franchise): Defunct projects

-Unreleased or cancelled Halo projects include an episodic video game, Halo: Chronicles, was announced in 2006.
+Unreleased or cancelled Halo projects include an episodic video game, Halo: Chronicles, announced in 2006.
 To be developed by film director Peter Jackson's Wingnut Interactive, it was canceled as part of budget cuts tied to job layoffs in January 2009.
 Ensemble Studios developed a Halo-themed massively multiplayer online game, Titan.
 The project was canceled internally in 2007–2008, as Microsoft lost interest in a PC-based game.
 Certain Affinity was slated to develop their own Halo title, but it was never greenlit because the team was needed to develop the Halo Waypoint online portal instead.
 A Mega Bloks-branded spinoff game, similar to the style of Lego video games, was prototyped for the Xbox 360 but not pursued; footage of the game leaked several years later in 2017.

 343 Industries announced a free-to-play Halo multiplayer game for Windows PC, Halo Online, in 2015.
 The game launched with a closed beta test limited to Russia that year.
-The title was developed with Saber Interactive using modified version of the Halo 3 engine, and published by Innova Systems.
+The title was developed with Saber Interactive using a modified version of the Halo 3 engine, and published by Innova Systems.
 The project was canceled in August 2016.
 Players modified the game to circumvent the region limitations and add new content after the project's official cancellation.
 This "ElDewrito" project saw legal takedowns from Microsoft for violating its game usage rules.
 The modders claimed its ElDewrito's popularity hastened Microsoft's plans to release a Windows version of Halo: The Master Chief Collection, which would later include content from Halo Online.